 Desks often turn into a pile of papers and random objects.
 Take charge of the clutter and feel in control of the chaos.
 Use shelves to separate papers by subject and compartments to store office supplies.
 Choose from wire baskets, floating shelves, plastic or wood to fit your design style.
 You’ll want the desk space during midterms with a textbook, laptop, papers and a notebook out.

 Affordable apartment and dorm chairs usually leave your butt in agony after a few minutes.
 Studying at home for the semester doesn’t exactly make working at a desk easy when the chair hurts.
 If you can’t study in bed and need a desk, then chair cushions salvage the hardest of chairs.
 Check through reviews for the pillow that will support you for hours and put some padding between you and hardwood.
 Ones with gel grips on the bottom keep you from sliding off the chair.
-For fitness, balance discs force you to work out your core as you work on your homework.
+For fitness, balance discs force you to work out your core as you work on your homework (or online shop at Nordstrom).

 No one wants to spend time everyday detangling cords.
 Save yourself some time with cable desk clips.
 They stick onto the desk and hold cable ends at an arms-length for easy access.
 Made of soft rubber, these clips stop frantic rummaging for a charger.
 They could also be used to hold pens or toothbrushes.

-If you’re tight on space and don’t have an actual desk to work at, then consider a foldable desk.
+If you’re tight on space and have been using your mini fridge as a makeshift desk, then consider a foldable desk.
 Lap desks offer a small and hard surface for working in bed.
 Larger foldable desks allow you to spread out as much as you need to and transform a living space into a multipurpose room.
 “I live in a small two-bedroom apartment with three other people,” says Briana Cohen, junior at University of Pennsylvania.
 “I keep my desk under my bed, and I can move around to different spots so I’m not working in the same space every day.”
 Fit your apartment to your needs and create the optimum workspace.

 Short legs got you down?
 Footrests offer comfort and support.
 They can massage your feet, warm them up on cold nights or offer a bit more storage.
 Adjust the height and angle to best fit your needs.
 Some footrests use peddles, so you can squeeze in a quick lower body workout.
 Look for one that supports a lot of weight, and you can use it as a small step stool to reach the top shelf of a cabinet.
 You won’t have to wait to ask anyone to grab something for you anymore.